Feature Request #1188

 Thinking about it twice, I'm wondering if parameters (and messages/returns) of type integerArray/decimalArray couldn't be replaced by the new jcom.parameterArray, messageArray, returnArray and remoteArray, in mode array (which allows to manage the object with a list of all instances...)

 I guess this isn't so easy to discuss remotely, but maybe we should look into that during the next 0.6 workshop ?

-#4 Updated by Trond Lossius over 4 years ago
+#4 Updated by Trond Lossius almost 5 years ago